notwa/lips/NOTES.md

 ### room for improvment

-looking back, the `new_statements` ordeal only seems necessary for the (poor) error handling it provides.
+looking back, the `new_statements` ordeal only seems necessary for the (poor) error-handling it provides.

 ## Expander